Migration Agent Consulting

 Ministerial requests; and

-His decisions made at the Migration and Refugee Review Tribunals have withstood the scrutiny of judges from the Federal Circuit Court, Federal Court and High Court.
+The decisions of Simon Jeans made at the Migration and Refugee Review Tribunals have withstood the scrutiny of judges from the Federal Circuit Court, Federal Court and High Court.
 In a judgment which overturned one of his decisions made in the Refugee Review Tribunal, the Minister lodged an appeal to the Full Federal Court.
 The appeal was successful and the decision made in the RRT was upheld as legally correct.
 This case has been cited as a precedent in at least 38 other judgments: MIBP v SZUXN FCA 516.

 Other judgments in which his decisions in the tribunals were upheld include: SZVSW v MIBP FCA 165; Sun v MIBP FCCA 2479, FCAFC 52; SZUYO v MIBP FCA 970; DZAEQ v MIBP FCCA 399; SZSZN v MIPB FCCA 404; SZSIA v MIAC FCCA 720; SZQUM v MIAC HCASL 151, FMCA 79; SZQUI v MIAC HCASL 166, FCA 839, FMCA 272; Singh v MIBP FCCA 3021; and Huang v MIAC FMCA 311.